Imax profit soars on box office revenue growth

-(Reuters) - Giant movie system maker Imax Corp’s IMX.TO third-quarter profit rose 79 percent, driven mainly by strong box office revenue and continued network growth globally.
+Oct 25 (Reuters) - Giant movie system maker Imax Corp’s third-quarter profit rose 79 percent, driven mainly by strong box office revenue and continued network growth globally.

 Net income rose to $15.0 million, or 22 cents per share, from $8.4 million, or 12 cents per share, a year earlier.